ltonetwork/documentation-old/lto_environment/lto_protocol/ng_protocol.md

 All proposals suffer from a major scalability bottleneck:
 no matter what block size is chosen, the blockchain system can at best reach a proper transaction throughput, increasing from ~3 transactions per second to ~7 transactions per second.
 This is so far from the 30,000 transactions per second which necessary to compete with the existing systems such as VISA transactions.
 The same major limitations apply to litecoin, Ethereum, and all other currencies that share Bitcoin’s blockchain protocol.

-Waves-NG will address the scalability bottleneck by making the network to reach the highest throughput depends on the network conditions.
+NG will address the scalability bottleneck by making the network to reach the highest throughput depends on the network conditions.
 It will not only enhance the transaction throughput, it will also reduce transaction latencies.
 So it will be possible to get an initial transaction confirmation in seconds rather than in minutes.

 |  | Latency\(Block Interval\) | Block Size | Speed |
 | :--- | :--- | :--- | :--- |